rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 <br>

 In this whole journey, my advisor has been constantly with me.
-This taught me what character means.
-Chances are, there are a few things you might learn from this whole journey.
-If you think you are perfect, please free to have a laugh and ignore it :-).
-This is a democracy after-all. <br>
+This taught me what character means. <br>